How to cook perfect Pork Chops with Brandy Mushroom Sauce.

 - Add brandy to deglaze skillet.

-- Stir in heavy cream and cook until sauce has thickened slightly.
+- Stir in heavy cream and cook until sauce has thicken a bit

-- Gradually add chicken stock until sauce gets to desired consistency.
+- Gradually add some of the chicken stock until sauce gets to desired consistency.

 - Season with salt and pepper.